gumaerc-testorg/cms.631-spring-2017/content/pages/assignments/_index.md

 _Homework 18: Start final project_

-Read the [final project requirements]({{< baseurl >}}/pages/assignments/final-project-requirements).
+Read the {{< resource_link a7948c29-5d38-d3a1-af5d-d7583a5b812d "final project requirements" >}}.
 Think about what topic, datasets, and output technique you want to explore for your final project.
 This could be building on one of the sketches you did before, or starting something new.

 {{< tdclose >}}